Singularity-Coder/Instant-Kotlin/README.md

 * **2D Matrix:**
 * **3D Matrix:**
 * **Numeric Characters:**
 * **Alphanumeric Characters:** Subsets of ASCII characters.
-Depends on the implementation of the users.
+Depends on the implementation and requirements.
 Some allow all ASCII characters while others use a subset of them.
 Generally Alphabets, Numbers and few Special characters.
 0 to 9, A to Z(both uppercase and lowercase), @ # * & etc.
 * **Enumeration:** List things one by one.
 To count.
-A synonym to the verb list.
+A synonym to the verb "list".
 It emphasizes the fact that things are being specifically identified and listed one at a time.
 In mathematics and computer science, enumeration is a complete, ordered listing of all the items in a collection.
 Used to refer to a listing of all of the elements of a set.
 * **Protobuf:** Protocol buffers are Google's language-neutral(any programming language), platform-neutral(any OS like Mac or Windows), extensible mechanism for serializing structured data.
 * **Encoding:** Converting or Transforming (information or an instruction) into another form.
 * **Decoding:** Converting or Translating (coded or encoded info) into an understandable form.
 * **Cipher:** Secret or disguised way of writing; a code.

 ## Next
 * List of Datastructues, their definitions and possible use cases.
 * Divisibility rules for 12345678910.
+* runCatching { }
+* suspendCancellableCoroutine { }
+* suspend { }
+* suspendCoroutine { }
+* supervisorScope { }
+* select { }
+* selectUnbiased { }
+* whileSelect { }
+* sequence<Unit> { }

 ## References
 1. https://kotlinlang.org/docs/reference